pysat/pysat/CONTRIBUTING.md

 Project Style Guidelines
 ------------------------

 In general, pysat follows PEP8 and numpydoc guidelines.
-Unit and integration tests use pytest, linting is done with flake8, and sphinx-build performs documentation tests.
-However, there are certain additional style elements that have been settle on to ensure the project maintains a consistent coding style.
+Pytest runs the unit and integration tests, flake8 checks for style, and sphinx-build performs documentation tests.
+However, there are certain additional style elements that have been settled on to ensure the project maintains a consistent coding style.
 These include:

 * Line breaks should occur before a binary operator (ignoring flake8 W503)